livz/livz.github.io/_tips/Quarantine-file-attribute.md

 * Starting with MacOS Sierra (10.12), this also applies to _any application distributed outside the Mac App Store_.
 * Quarantined files have an additional extended attribute, _**com.apple.quarantine**_.
 * Windows applies a [similar restriction](https://www.howtogeek.com/70012/what-causes-the-file-downloaded-from-the-internet-warning-and-how-can-i-easily-remove-it/) for files downloaded from the internet.
-It will create an alternate data stream (ADS) for the file named _```Zone.Identifier```_ which stores information about where the file came from.
+It creates an alternate data stream (ADS) for the file, named _```Zone.Identifier```_, which stores information about where the file came from.

 <div class="box-note">
-If you're not familiar with the Windows <a href="https://blogs.technet.microsoft.com/askcore/2013/03/24/alternate-data-streams-in-ntfs">Alternate Data Streams</a> feature, definitely <a href="https://blog.malwarebytes.com/101/2015/07/introduction-to-alternate-data-streams">read about it</a>.
+If you're not familiar with the Windows <a target="_blank" href="https://blogs.technet.microsoft.com/askcore/2013/03/24/alternate-data-streams-in-ntfs">Alternate Data Streams</a> feature, definitely <a target="_blank" href="https://blog.malwarebytes.com/101/2015/07/introduction-to-alternate-data-streams">read about it</a>.
 I know it's old but it's very cool.
-Both from a forensics and an analysis perspective.
+Both from a forensics analysis and an offensive perspective.
 </div>

 ## Working with quarantined files

 #### List extended attributes

 To get a feeling of how this works we can download multiple file types - let's say a zipped application and a PDF report, using *both Safari and Chrome*.
-The ```ls``` command output indicates that a file has extended attributed by the **@** sign after the permissions field:
+The output of ```_ls_``` command marks files that have extended attributes with the **@** sign after the permissions field:

 ```bash